 If you have an interest in self-management and co-production, practical experience or resources to share, a question or challenge for SIG members, or suggestions for future SIG activities please contact Marie Curran, SIG facilitator.
 Please send Marie your name; organisation; and email contact to IFICscotland@integratedcarefoundation.org

-Sara Redmond is the Programme Manager for Self Management and Co-production Hub in the Health and Social Care Alliance Scotland and is also the Special Interest lead for Self Management and Co-Production.
+Marianne Brennan is the Development Officer for the Self Management Team in the Health and Social Care Alliance Scotland and is also the Special Interest lead for Self Management and Co-Production.